IDENTITY | JORGE LUIS BORGES

 I can attest to the beauty of the morning sky in Buenos Aires.
-The vastness and richness of color of the setting was extraordinary and was paralleled in the richness of the city.
+The vastness and richness of color of the setting were extraordinary and were paralleled in the richness of the city.
 Every opportunity seems possible.

 The afternoons were busy, an unsettled time between day and night.
 Work over and night still far off in the distance, one does not know whether to rest or be active.